hal313/caturday/README.md

 npm install -g grunt-cli
 npm install
 ```

 ## Build
 A build will generate usable artifacts in the `dist/`.
 ```bash
 grunt build
 ```

 ## Run Locally
 Running locally will constantly perform a `build` when any deployable assets change (images, CSS, JS or HTML files).
 This functionality works well when local extensions are installed ([Install Local Extensions](https://developer.chrome.com/extensions/getstarted#manifest)).
 There is no need to reload the extension every time a file is changed (for Browser Actions).
 ```bash
 npm start
 ```

+## Debugging
+Some IDE's (WebStorm and vscode, for example) will allow for a "live preview" of HTML files.
+For rapid development, it may be useful to use the live preview functionality on `dist/popup.html`.
+While useful, this approach has its limitations - particularly when validating behavior within the Chrome Extension API and restrictions.

+It is recommended to use the standard debugging apprach after initial development has completed.
+See [here](https://developer.chrome.com/docs/extensions/mv3/tut_debugging/) for more details.
+Be sure to select the `dist` directory when loading the unpacked extension.

 ## Build For Release
 Clean the workspace, perform a build, bump the manifest version and create an archive suitable for uploading to the [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).